Paul Yingling

-Paul Yingling is a retired United States Army Colonel.
-In 2007 Yingling published an article in the Armed Forces Journal criticizing senior leadership for perceived failures in the conduct of the post-invasion Iraq War occupation.
-Yingling served three tours in the Iraq War, first as executive officer of 2nd Battalion, 18th Field Artillery in OIF I, as the effects coordinator for the 3rd ACR from March 2005 to March 2006 during OIF III, and finally as J5 for Task Force 134 (Detainee Operations) from April 2008 to July 2009.
-He retired from the Army in 2012 to teach high school social studies.
+Paul Yingling is a retired United States Army colonel, best known for a 2007 article in Armed Forces Journal that criticized senior military leadership for failures during the occupation of Iraq.
+Yingling served three tours in the Iraq War, then retired from the Army in late 2011 to teach high school social studies.

 Career

-Yingling graduated from Duquesne University in 1989 with a degree in international relations, and was commissioned as a 2nd Lieutenant in Field Artillery through Army ROTC.
+Yingling graduated from Duquesne University in 1989 with a degree in international relations, and was commissioned as a 2nd lieutenant in Field Artillery through Army ROTC.
 His first tour was with the 1st Infantry Division, where he served as a fire direction officer during the Gulf War.
 He attended FA Advanced Course and was assigned to the 41st Field Artillery Brigade in Germany, where he commanded a target acquisition battery.
 In December 1995, he deployed to Bosnia as part of the NATO IFOR.

-He subsequently earned a master's degree in international relations from the University of Chicago, and taught at West Point.
+He subsequently earned a master's degree in international relations from the University of Chicago and taught at West Point.
 He is also a graduate of the School of Advanced Military Studies at the Command and General Staff College in Fort Leavenworth, Kansas.

-Yingling was a division planner with 2nd Infantry Division prior to his deployment to OIF I as a battalion executive officer.
-In OIF I, his unit was tasked with collecting enemy ammunition and training the Iraqi Civil Defense Corps.
-On his second deployment to Iraq, as the effects coordinator, he was responsible for information operations, public affairs, psychological operations, civil affairs, and Iraqi Security Forces development.
-On his third deployment to Iraq, as J5 [Plans] for Task Force 134, he planned the transition from security detention under the UN mandate to criminal detention procedures under Iraqi domestic law.
-Yingling was reportedly selected for promotion to Colonel, but his current biography shows that he retired at the rank of Lieutenant Colonel.
+Yingling was a division planner with 2nd Infantry Division before his deployment to OIF I as executive officer of 2nd Battalion, 18th Field Artillery.
+His unit was tasked with collecting enemy ammunition and training the Iraqi Civil Defense Corps.

+On his second deployment to Iraq, he served as effects coordinator for the 3rd Armored Cavalry Regiment from March 2005 to March 2006 during OIF III.
+He was responsible for information operations, public affairs, psychological operations, civil affairs, and Iraqi Security Forces development.

+On his third deployment to Iraq, as J5 for Task Force 134 (Detainee Operations) from April 2008 to July 2009, he planned the transition from security detention under the UN mandate to criminal detention procedures under Iraqi domestic law.

+Yingling was reportedly selected for promotion to colonel, but his military biography shows that he retired at the rank of lieutenant colonel.

-Yingling retired from the US Army in late 2011 to teach high school social studies.
-As he left, Yingling published an opinion piece in the Washington Post where he expressed frustration with senior leadership in trying to reform an entrenched bureaucracy.
+Yingling retired from the U.S. Army in late 2011 to teach high school social studies.
+As he left, Yingling published an opinion piece in the Washington Post, expressing frustration with senior leadership in trying to reform an entrenched bureaucracy.